Allameh Helli High Schools

 Allameh Helli Schools (مجموعه دبیرستانهای علامه حلی), named after Al-Hilli, are schools found in various cities of Iran as part of the National Organization for Development of Exceptional Talents and the organization accepts students from the 6th and 9th grades through a public exam.
 The number of centers of this organization in the country is more than 170.
 In the 12th government, a promise was made to reduce the number of centers and increase the quality of the remaining schools.
 Different branches of Allameh Helli schools are spread in different cities of Iran which 10 of them are located in Tehran.

 History of Allameh Helli Schools

 The schools were named after Al-Hilli, an 8th-century Shi'ite scholar born in Hilla, Iraq.
-He was proficient in Ijtihad.

 History

 The school was founded in 1976 as the National Iranian Organization for Gifted and Talented Education(NODET).

+Admissions

+Admission to Allameh Helli Schools is competitive.

+Academic reputation

+Allameh Helli Schools are known for their emphasis on Mathematics, Physics, Computer science, and Olympiad preparation.
+Many graduates continue their education at top top Iranian universities such as Sharif University of Technology, University of Tehran, and Amirkabir University of Technology.

+School culture

+The schools are known for their intensive academic environment and research-oriented education.
+In many branches, students organize annual science exhibitions and technology fairs presenting projects in Robotics, programming, Electronics, Mathematics, Chemistry, and Physics.

+Relationship with Farzanegan Schools

+Allameh Helli Schools are generally boys-only institutions within the NODET system, while Farzanegan Schools serve as the equivalent institutions for girls.

+Notable alumni

+A number of graduates from Allameh Helli and other Sampad schools have become internationally recognized scientists, mathematicians, programmers, and academics.